b-lukaszuk/RJ_BS_eng/contents/index.md

 getTimeStamp()
 ```

 Hello there.
-This is an access book entitled: "Romeo and Julia, where Romeo is
+This is an open access book entitled: "Romeo and Julia, where Romeo
-Basic Statistics".
-So I guess it's gonna be about a programming language named
+is Basic Statistics".
+So I guess it's gonna be about a programming language
-[Julia](https://julialang.org/) and its usage for basic statistics.
+named [Julia](https://julialang.org/) and its usage for basic statistics.

 This book was generated using [Books.jl](https://github.com/JuliaBooks/Books.jl)
 starting with [this BookTemplate](https://github.com/JuliaBooks/BookTemplate).